 MPA and MBA sound a lot alike to the human ear, but these two graduate-level degrees have some very significant differences in focus and application.
-If you’re trying to decide between a Master of Public Administration and a Master of Business Administration, read on for a closer look at some of the defining characteristics that make these programs similar in some ways and very different in others.
+If you’re trying to decide between Master of Public Administration and Master of Business Administration Programs, read on for a closer look at some of the defining characteristics that make these programs similar in some ways and very different in others.

 Are you interested in business leadership, management, and decision-making?
 If you are looking at master’s degree options, you will notice two common choice for this career path: MBA and MPA.